AdamSmasherDerby/CRG-To-Statsbook/README.md

     * Added check for latest version
 * 2.1.1 - March 27, 2019
     * Will now correctly sort skaters from versions 3.9.5 and up by number
-    * Adds a nonte to the statsbook colophon indicating which version of this tool was used to generate the statsbook.
+    * Adds a note to the statsbook colophon indicating which version of this tool was used to generate the statsbook.
     * Added confirmation dialog when selecting no skaters from the reconciliation screen.